-- This person-centered microboard model is usually created for the support of only one person.
+The model is focused on a person-centered planning philosophy, and a microboard therefore is usually created for the support of only one person.
 Common elements of the microboard model include:

 - Business entity formation (selection and creation of a business entity, including registration with the State Corporation Commission)